AlexvZyl/nordic.nvim/README.md

     reduced_blue = true,
     -- Swap the dark background with the normal one. swap_backgrounds = false,
-    -- Override the styling of any highlight group. override = {},
     -- Cursorline options.
 Also includes visual/selection.
     cursorline = {
         -- Bold font in cursorline.